kasir-barati/you-say/README.md

 Run `nx build backend` to build the application.
 The build artifacts are stored in the output directory (e.g. `dist/` or `build/`), ready to be deployed.

+## Cleanup backend

+Run `nx cleanup backend` to:

+1. Remove all the containers created by the `docker-compose.yml`
+2. Execute `docker system prune`
+3. Remove the built artifacts for backend

+## Run e2e tests for backend

+Run `nx start:docker backend-e2e` to run the e2e tests from scratch.
+Run `nx start backend-e2e` if you only touched the unit tests and not the codes of the backend and you are are sure that data is not corrupted.

 ## Running tasks

 To execute tasks with Nx use the following syntax: